tradle/why-hypercore/FAQ.md

 Ideas that fit Hyperswarm's mission to help discover peers and connect to them without using any servers:

-- establish a [Video chat session over WebRTC](https://twitter.com/pfrazee/status/1248744869419458561), which otherwise needs a [STUN server](https://www.callstats.io/blog/2017/10/26/webrtc-product-turn-server).
-Peersockets module adds convenience and efficiency for [talking to peers on a swarm topic](https://github.com/andrewosh/peersockets).
+- **Decentralized DNS**.
+This allows to find and establish direct connections to peers.
+In that way it serves as a P2P variant of DNS.
+Like DNS it provides network location independence.
+Like DNS it allows to store small data in location records.
+Unlike DNS it does not require any configuration.
+So it is well suited for non-technical users.
+Unlike DNS it does not depend on a service provider - it is fully decentralized.
+Actually there is still a dependency on a  list of bootstrap servers, but they are not fixed, like DNS root servers, and any Hyperswarm peer can bootstrap from the bootstrap servers it trusts.

+- **Avoid central signaling servers**.
+For example, a [video chat over WebRTC](https://twitter.com/pfrazee/status/1248744869419458561) requires a [STUN server](https://www.callstats.io/blog/2017/10/26/webrtc-product-turn-server) but with Hyperswarm it is avoided, increasing privacy and avoiding dependency on service providers.

-- connect to peers sitting behind home routers, which otherwise can't connect to each other.
-(Hyperswarm's here is so called NAT hole punching).
-Keep in mind this does not work on mobiles (and behind some corporate firewalls), and requires a proxy (e.g. This post says [30% of P2P connections need TURN proxy](https://www.callstats.io/blog/2017/10/26/webrtc-product-turn-server)).
-What if to avoid the loss of privacy, we could use not a public server, but a **personal** cloud peer as such a proxy?
+- **Connect to peers sitting behind a firewall**, such as home routers, which otherwise can't otherwise connect directly to each other.
+This can be used for video chats or any other P2P traffic (Hyperswarm's huge value here is so called NAT hole punching, the algorithm is in [DHT-RPC package](https://github.com/mafintosh/dht-rpc/blob/master/lib/io.js#L47-L68)).
+Keep in mind this does not work on mobiles (and behind some corporate firewalls), and requires a fallback to a relaying proxy (e.g. This post says [30% of P2P connections need TURN proxy](https://www.callstats.io/blog/2017/10/26/webrtc-product-turn-server)).

-- DNS replacement.
-E.g. a client app needs to find a server and wants to avoid a centralized DNS, or just avoid a reliance on yet another service, if DHT is already used anyway.
-Same when Router / balancer needs to find a particular server.
-See one possible design for [DHT as a decentralized DNS in 2 round-trips](https://github.com/hallettj/my-dns/blob/942370cb2052f0d020564b64710e30ddc92ee5ef/uunet.markdown).
+Relaying proxy is a potential loss of privacy point.
+What if we could use a **personal** cloud peer, not a 3rd party service as such a proxy?

 - Server-less Contact Tracing on DHT.
 See this idea described in detail [in this paper](https://eprint.iacr.org/2020/398.pdf).